lucvsemr/ohjelmoinnin-perusteet/src/content/osa6/osa6-1.md

 The application is in practice a storage for jokes.
 You can add jokes, get a randomized joke, and the stored jokes can be printed.
 In this exercise the program is divided into parts in a guided manner.

-* Section 1 - Joke manager
+* Osa 1 - Joke manager

 Create a class called `JokeManager` and move the functionality to manage jokes in it.
 The class must have a parameter-free constructor, and the following methods: